pngwn/MDsveX/packages/bench/tournament/README.md

 `control-rebuild` compares two independent unmodified builds.
 Its spread is the local noise floor; gains smaller than twice that spread should not advance.
+The bracket is automatically invalidated when any control metric exceeds the mode's threshold (8% smoke, 3% screen, 2% full).
+Candidates also declare their affected metrics, need wins in at least 75% of pairs, and cannot hide an important target regression inside an aggregate score.